AIHubCentral/docs/assets/RVC/Local/Codename_Fork.md

 ||| ✔️ **PROS**
 - All of the pros of Applio.
-- Configurable learning-rate warmup.
-- Configurable moving average loss.
+- Supports MRF HiFi-GAN
+- Supports RefineGAN
+- Has a Warmup Phase option
-- Ranger2020 optimizer.
+- Uses the Ranger2020 optimizer
-- More graphs
+- Avg running loss
+- 44.1k Sample rate support
 ||| ❌ **CONS**
 - More complicated.
 - Doesn't have a precompiled version.